HIV/AIDS in Africa: Health industry

 Many individuals who get a medical degree end up leaving Sub-Saharan Africa to work abroad "either to escape instability or to practice where they have better working conditions and a higher salary".
 Many low income communities are very far away from a hospital and they cannot afford to bus there or pay for medical attention once they arrive.
 "Healthcare in Africa differs widely, depending on the country and also the region – those living in urban areas are more likely to receive better healthcare services than those in rural or remote regions".

 It is very common to just wait out a sickness or seek help from a neighbor or relative.
 Currently antiretroviral therapy is the closest to a cure.
 Many hospitals lack enough antiretroviral drugs to treat everyone.
 This may be because most Sub-Saharan African countries invest "as little as 1-4 dollars per capita, [so] overseas aid is a major source of funding for healthcare".

-Many overseas organizations are very hesitant to give antiretroviral drugs to Sub-Saharan Africa because they are expensive, which means that there is only so much they can give.
-Relying on other countries for help in general requires more paperwork and faith in another country very far away.
+Many overseas organizations are hesitant to give antiretroviral drugs to Sub-Saharan Africa because they are expensive, which means that there is only so much they can give.
+Relying on other countries for help in general requires more paperwork and faith in another country far away.
 Delivery of drugs and other aid takes many month and years to arrive in the hands of those that need help.